bump-sh/docs/src/_help/specification-support/extensions.md

 This vendor-specific property we created helps to add more context paragraphs in your generated documentation.
 Find out more in our [dedicated section](/help/enhance-documentation-content/topics/).

+## Add custom sections to your documentation (`x-tagGroups`)

+This vendor-specific property, is defined at the root level of your API definition.
+It helps to define custom sections in the navigation part of your documentation.
+Find out more in our [dedicated section](/help/documentation-experience/sections/).

 ## Custom code sample examples (`x-codeSamples`)

 > This vendor extension is only available for OpenAPI documents for now